WHAT HAPPENS AFTER A DIVORCE CASE IS FILED?

 Can I date during the separation?

 The answers are again, yes.
 If you are married to one person and dating another during the separation period is not considered adultery in the eyes of law.
-This aspect of your social life cannot be used as grounds for divorce in the court.
+This aspect of your social life cannot be used as grounds for divorce in court.

 What is considered by the court in divorce applications?

-The family act law has established the principle of no-fault divorce in the Australian law which means the court does not concern why the marriage ended.
+The family act law has established the principle of no-fault divorce in Australian law which means the court does not concern about why the marriage ended.
 The only reason you need to provide is marriage has been broken down regardless of the reason.
 To prove that marriage has been broken down, you must have been separated from your potential former spouse for at least 12 months.

-Do i have to attend the first ever hearing?
+Do I have to attend the first-ever hearing?